hotnAny/hotnAny.github.io/wiki/notes/oviatt_designing_mmodal_speech_pen_gesture_app.md

   Interesting problem that is worth attention: "All systems like HCWP that support the use of speech for dictation and commands face the problem of categorizing each utterance correctly as dictated text or as a command.
 Some systems employ a 'modal' approach with the application in either dictation or command mode."

-* Boeing's VR Aircraft Maintenance Traning Prototype: "When working in the VR environment, the user can decide when to gesture and when to speak and can use these modes alone or in combination.
+* **Boeing's VR Aircraft Maintenance Traning Prototype**: "When working in the VR environment, the user can decide when to gesture and when to speak and can use these modes alone or in combination.
 For example, the user can point to an object and say, "Give me that."
 Alternatively, if the object is distant, occluded, or otherwise out of view, she might say, 'Hand me the socket wrench'."

-* NCR's Field Medic Informatoin System, addressing domain specific problem: "The system was designed to address field medics' current difficulty using paper forms to document patient care rapidly and accurately, especially under emergency circumstances when their eyes and hands must be devoted to assessing and treating the patient."
+* **NCR's Field Medic Informatoin System**, addressing domain specific problem: "The system was designed to address field medics' current difficulty using paper forms to document patient care rapidly and accurately, especially under emergency circumstances when their eyes and hands must be devoted to assessing and treating the patient."

   Another scenario: "... tapping on neck graphic while speaking a description of the injury"

-* BBN'S Portable Voice Assistant: "... an online vehicle repair manual and parts-ordering system, for which the intended users are army personnel repairing field equipment.
+* **BBN'S Portable Voice Assistant**: "... an online vehicle repair manual and parts-ordering system, for which the intended users are army personnel repairing field equipment.
 For mobile applications such as this, in which the user's visual attention and hands are occupied, speech input and output are particularly attractive."

   "The PVA can interpret simultaneous pen-voice input so, for example, the user can say 'Show me that part' while pointing at a screw on the display."